 Impact Management Objective: Identify and demarcate no-go areas, working areas and site facilities.

-Encroachment of No-Go areas.
+Ро tential impact to avoid Encroachment of No-Go areas.
 Insensitive location of working areas and site facilities may result in environmental impacts during the construction phase.
 Failure to accurately demarcate working areas may result in an increased disturbance footprint.
-Failure to demarcate no-go areas may result in disturbances to these areas during construction.
-Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Demarcation of working area i n accordance with Section 6.2.
-Contractor Pre-construction Ensure the ECO is present for de emarcation. phase (prior to arrival When planning relevant progra amme of works and establishment on site, the Contractor must take of construction into consideration the approved layout, the stormwater management plan, the engineering report equipment, equipment, and drawings, as well as the EMPr and Environmental Authorization requirements. machinery, or workers Plan relevant areas to: on site)
+Failure to demarcate no-go areas may result in disturbances to these areas during construction. lm pact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas will be protected from disturbance.
+IM PACT MANAGEMENT ACTIONS Mi tigation measure Responsible party Time period • into consideration the approve and drawings, as well as the EN Plan relevant areas to: Situate and store materials close to the northern bound Situate ablution facilities (if emarcation. amme of works and establishment on site, the Contractor must take d layout, the stormwater management plan, the engineering report APr and Environmental Authorization requirements. and indicate areas where no stockpiling can be permitted (areas Contractor Pre-construction phase (prior to arrival of construction equipment, machinery, or workers on site)